dnhutchins/sakai_docker/dev/README.md

 ![Maven+Sakai](DATA/ROOT/images/stack_base.png?raw=true "Services")

- 1. Deploy the stack using "docker stack deploy -c sakai_dev.yml SakaiStudio"
+ 1. Deploy the stack using `docker stack deploy -c sakai_dev.yml SakaiStudio`
- 1. Wait for startup, you can monitor with "docker service logs -f SakaiStudio_sakai"
+ 1. Wait for startup, you can monitor with `docker service logs -f SakaiStudio_sakai`
  1. After startup connect to http://127.0.0.1:8080 and click the "Maven Console" tile.
  1. Login with user:root and password:toor
- 1. You will be in the /source folder, if not "cd /source" (This folder is mapped to ./sakai/source)
+ 1. You will be in the /source folder, if not `cd /source` (This folder is mapped to ./sakai/source)
- 1. Clone the code repo "git clone https://github.com/sakaiproject/sakai.git"
+ 1. Clone the code repo `git clone https://github.com/sakaiproject/sakai.git`
- 1. Enter the code folder "cd sakai"
+ 1. Enter the code folder `cd sakai`
- 1. Build the code "mvn clean install sakai:deploy" (adding any other preferred build options like -T <threads> or -Dmaven.test.skip=true)
+ 1. Build the code `mvn clean install sakai:deploy` (adding any other preferred build options like -T <threads> or -Dmaven.test.skip=true)
- 1. After the build completes, tomcat will need to be restarted, from the host (not the maven console) run "docker service update --force SakaiStudio_sakai"
+ 1. After the build completes, tomcat will need to be restarted, from the host (not the maven console) run `docker service update --force SakaiStudio_sakai`
  1. Wait for tomcat to startup, it may take a long while while the DB scheme is being created.
  1. After startup connect to http://127.0.0.1:8080 and click the "Sakai LMS" tile.